Bacterial vaginosis is a bacterial infection. The number of new cases and current number of infected individuals is unknown.

 Can bacterial vaginosis lead to other problems?

-Although most cases of pelvic inflammatory disease (PID) are caused by Gonorrhea or Chlamydia, bacterial vaginosis can lead to PID.
-PID involves a severe infection of the uterus, fallopian tubes, and ovaries which may lead to infertility, tubal pregnancies, and chronic pelvic pain.
+Although most cases of pelvic inflammatory disease (PID) are caused by Gonorrhea or Chlamydia, bacterial vaginosis can lead to PID. involves a severe infection of the uterus, fallopian tubes, and ovaries which may lead to infertility, tubal pregnancies, and chronic pelvic pain.
 Bacterial vaginosis also makes you more susceptible to HIV, gonorrhea, and chlamydia.

 Pregnant women with bacterial vaginosis are more likely to have babies who are born prematurely or with low birth weight.